If you think that you need someone to talk to at the moment – there is lots of support out there:

 For adult mental health – adults can self-refer without going to the GP.

-It may have changed, but as at November 2020, this NHS funded service had the shortest waiting time.
+It may have changed, but as of November 2020, this NHS funded service had the shortest waiting time.

 MindEd for Families is funded by DfE and is intended to support parents and those caring for children and young people in their family when they are concerned about a young person’s mental health or well-being.